hmrc/mdtp-dog-team-apprentice/projects/Vizceral.md

 Vizceral
 =========================

-This project will see apprentices build a real-time animated diagram of traffic flowing through MDTP, using the open source tool Vizceral.
+This project will see apprentices build a real-time animated network diagram of traffic flowing through MDTP, using the open source tool Vizceral.

 [Vizceral](https://github.com/Netflix/vizceral) is an open-source tool built by Netflix.
 It is a good fit to the microservice architecture of the tax platform.